Methane emissions can be very dangerous

 This saw more than 100 countries signing up voluntarily for the Global Methane Pledge to reduce methane pollution by at least 30% by the end of the current decade.

 The United States President, Joseph Biden is championing this initiative together with the European Union.

-The biggest methane polluters include China and Russia, this two have not even joined the global pledge showing that the world is not fully aware of the dangers that methane pollution poses to climate change.
+The biggest methane polluters include China and Russia, these two have not even joined the global pledge showing that the world is not fully aware of the dangers that methane pollution poses to climate change.